 The first step is self-awareness.
 None of us are perfect - but sometimes our imperfections can have a big impact on the people around us, especially those we are most intimate with.
 Typically, guys fall into two camps when it comes to understanding themselves.
 The first group is more aware of their strengths and weaknesses, and continuously work to improve themselves so that they can be happy while making their partner happy, too.

-The second group have little to no idea of how they affect the people around them.
-In these cases, you’ll often find a that they tend towards selfishness, or thoughtlessness when it comes to others.
+The second group have Little to No idea of how they affect the people around them.
+In these cases, you’ll often find that they tend towards selfishness, or thoughtlessness when it comes to others.
 In many cases, there’s also a big difference between what other guys think of them, compared to what they think of themselves.

 The key is to realize that, while you should not fundamentally change for another person, you definitely can work to be a better version of yourself.
 Because there is a big difference between living life single, and sharing a life with another man.